mcrowson/zappa-hug-example/README.md

 # Hug Example Using Zappa

-This is a super simple hug example using zappa.
+This is a super simple [hug](http://www.hug.rest/) example using [Zappa](https://github.com/Miserlou/Zappa).
 The only real trick here was knowing to set the app setting in the zappa_settings.json file.
 Hug provides a magic method for the wsgi compatible server that should be given to Zappa.